aws-solutions-library-samples/guidance-for-rolling-back-changes-to-datasets-in-amazon-s3/README.md

 4. **Revert *all* DELETE operations since tD:** The current version of the object is a delete marker.
     - **Action: Delete all delete markers written since tD.** In the event of an object version having been placed since tD, only delete markers written after the latest object version will be deleted.

+### Copy to Bucket mode
+5. **Recreate tD in the destination bucket:**
+    - **Action: Copy all objects that were current version at tD to the destination bucket.**
+    - **Exception:** If the the desired version is in an an asynchronous S3 storage class (Glacier Flexible Retrieval or Glacier Deep Archive), include this in the `scenario5a.csv` manifest.
+You can then use [**Guidance for Automated Restore and Copy for Amazon S3 Glacier Objects**](https://github.com/aws-solutions-library-samples/guidance-for-automated-restore-and-copy-for-amazon-s3-glacier-objects) to retrieve those object versions and copy them in place.

 ## Deployment workflow detail